stacyford/writing-assignment/assignment.md

 Listing your pods can provide a quick overview of their status.

-Issue the following command to return a list of your current pods:
+To return a list of your current pods, use the following command:

 ```shell
 kubectl get pods [--namespace <namespace>]